cisagov/ScubaGear/baselines/aad.md

   Access controls > Grant > Grant Access > Require authentication strength > <b>Phishing-resistant MFA</b>
 </pre>

-#### MS.AAD.3.2v1 instructions:
+#### MS.AAD.3.2v1 Instructions

-1. If phishing-resistant MFA has not been enforced for all users yet, create a conditional access policy that enforces MFA but does not dictate the MFA method.
-Configure the following policy settings in the new conditional access policy as per the values below:
+1. If phishing-resistant MFA has not been enforced for all users yet, create a conditional access policy that enforces MFA but does not dictate MFA method.
+Configure the following policy settings in the new conditional access policy, per the values below:

 <pre>
   Users > Include > <b>All users</b>